gabrielpujadascarrillo-byte/smart-insurance-app/README.md

 2. Containerize the project (Docker + `docker-compose`) for reproducible deployments.
 3. Publish the FastAPI app to Render, Railway, or Fly.io and wire the contact form to a CRM webhook.
 4. Extend the notebooks with SHAP or permutation importance visuals to explain contribution per feature.

+## Deployment (Render)

+Deploying the app so others—like your instructor—can access it only requires a hosted `uvicorn` process.
+Render keeps the repo in sync automatically:

+1. Push this repository to GitHub (already done).
+2. Create an account at [Render](https://render.com) and click **New → Web Service**.
+3. Connect your GitHub account, choose the `smart-insurance-app` repo, and fill in:
+   - **Environment**: Python 3.12 (or latest available)
+   - **Build Command**: `pip install -r requirements.txt`
+   - **Start Command**: `uvicorn app.main:app --host 0.0.0.0 --port $PORT`
+4. Click **Create Web Service**.
+Render installs dependencies, launches the server, and returns a public URL such as `https://smart-insurance-app.onrender.com`.
+5. Add that URL to the top of this README (e.g., “Live demo: …”) once the deployment finishes.

+The same steps work for Railway, Fly.io, or Azure App Service—just ensure the start command binds to `0.0.0.0` and reads the platform-provided port.

 ---